flutter-news-app-full-source-code/data-inmemory/README.md

 - Global data: Operations can target data not associated with any user.
 - Basic querying capabilities via `readAllByQuery`, including:
     - Filtering on nested object properties using dot-notation (e.g., `category.id`).
-    - Case-insensitive "contains" text search on fields using the `_contains` suffix (e.g., `name_contains`).
+    - Case-insensitive "contains" text search on fields using the `Contains` suffix (e.g., `nameContains`).
-    - Case-insensitive "is one of" checks for comma-separated values using the `_in` suffix (e.g., `status_in=active,pending`).
+    - Case-insensitive "is one of" checks for comma-separated values using the `In` suffix (e.g., `statusIn=active,pending`).
 This also supports checking if any element in a list field is present in the query's list of values.
     - Exact matches for fields without suffixes.
-    - AND logic for all combined filter conditions.
+    - AND logic for exact/`In` filters, OR logic for `Contains` filters.
 - Sorting via `sortBy` and `sortOrder` parameters.
 - Pagination for `readAll` and `readAllByQuery` methods.